 Dialogue on Business (DOB): Financial Literacy for Micro and Small Business Entrepreneurs.
 Dialogue on Business (DOB) is an award-winning business skills training program developed by the knowledge partner, ACCION.
 It is based on adult learning principles, which draws from the knowledge and experience of program participants.
 It uses interactive games and role-playing tools to help participants solve real-life business challenges.
 The workshops are based on the real situations of participants, rather than textbook cases.
 DOB is found to be an interesting and engaging activity for people, even with little formal education, who may not learn effectively in a traditional classroom set-up.
-So far 2737 beneficiary has successfully attended the DOB program.
+So far 2811 beneficiaries have successfully attended the DOB program.

 Digital Financial Literacy: Utkarsh Welfare Foundation organised a mega camp and started implementing series of camps on digital financial literacy from the month of May 2017 and is continued across districts in Bihar & UP.
 Presently, 7 trainers are engaged in different branches (Begusarai, Kochas, Sandaha, Sindhora, Saidpur, Maihar and Kashipur) across 4 states Bihar, Madhya Pradesh, Uttrakhand & Uttar Pradesh.
 New training modules which includes flash cards, Audio visuals, Snake & Ladder game have been developed with technical core team members of Utkarsh Welfare Foundation.
 So far 44248 beneficiary has successfully attended the DFL program.